by anthony on 07/11/11 at 12:33 pm

 Disclosure arrows allow users to control how much information the table displays.
 But invert arrows allow users to control how the table orders the information.
 Use inverted arrows on your column headers so that users can sort each column by ascending or descending order.
 This allows users to see number data from greatest to least, or text data by alphabetical order.
 The inverted arrows should reorder a column when the user clicks the column header.

 9. Screen Reader Accessibility

-Most tables are difficult for users to read.
-But they’re even more difficult for disabled users to read if they’re not screen reader accessible.
-When you make your tables accessible, disabled users will get the table information read to them in a proper, understandable order.
+Most tables are difficult for disabled users to read if they’re not screen reader accessible.
+When you make your tables accessible, disabled users will get the table data read to them in a proper, comprehensible order.

-Start your tables off with the summary attribute and <caption> tag.
+Start your tables off with the <summary> attribute and <caption> tag.
 These elements give users an overview of the table contents.
-The summary attribute gives users a broad description of the table, and the caption tag gives users the title of the table.
-They’re the first thing that comes after the table tag.
+The <summary> attribute gives users a broad description, and the caption tag gives users the title.

-Designate your row and column headers using tags and data cells using tags.
-After that, you’ll need to associate the cells with the right headers.
-Use the scope attribute for this.
-The scope attribute tells the screen reader that everything under a column relates to the header at the top, and everything to the right of a row header relates to that header.
+Designate your row/column headers and data cells using tags.
+After that, you’ll need to associate the cells with the right headers by using the <scope> attribute.
+The <scope> attribute tells the screen reader that everything under a column relates to the header at the top, and everything to the right of a row header relates to that header.

 See the links below for more information on table accessibility.

 A user-friendly table is one that’s easy to scan and allows users to get quality information fast.
 Moving your eyes from column to column and row to row is a lot of work.
 Apply these design techniques to your tables and you’ll help users find the information they want faster and easier.